 Paper 7: Impact of sea-ice friction on tidal modelling in the Arctic Ocean (Relevance ASC-1) To be submitted to tbd by M. Cancet et al., 2022.

 Paper 8: Changes in the Arctic Ocean: Knowledge gaps and Impact of future satellite missions Satellite missions for the Arctic Ocean (Relevant to all ASCs).
-To be submitted to Journal of Remote Sensing by S. Lucas, J.A.
+Under review in Remote Sensing by S. Lucas, J.A.
 Johannessen, M. Cancet, L.H.
 Pettersson, I. Esau, J. Rheinlaender, F. Ardhuin, B. Chapron, A. Korosov, F. Collard, S. Herlédan, E. Olason, C. Donlon.

 The ARKTALAS Hoavva final scientific workshop took place at UNIS in Longyearbyen.